datakurre/phantomrobot/README.rst

 This is a proof-of-concept PhantomJS integration for Robot Framework.

-This package provides an XML-RPC-service, which implements Robot Framework's remote library API and relays its commands to PhantomJS using WebSocket.
+This package provides an XML-RPC-service, which implements Robot Framework's remote library API, spawns a headless PhantomJS client and relays its commands to that client using WebSockets.

 **Disclaimer:** To be complete enough to be useful, the library should contain implementations for the same keywords as SeleniumLibrary_.
 Yet, I'm not sure